 Check Out Farlex in the Google Play Store

-Unlike a certain MLS app that has a 2.3 rating on Apple’s App Store, MLS Touch has been quietly taking over as the number one choice for boards across the country.
-One scroll through the app and it’s easy to see why.
+Unlike a specific MLS app with a 2.3 rating on Apple’s App Store, MLS Touch has quietly taken over as the number one choice for boards across the country.
+One scroll through the app, and it’s easy to see why.
 It’s a joy to use.
 MLS Touch is more than just a pretty face, though.
-It has features Realtors have been clamoring for for years, like neighborhood search, school search, comps, hot sheets, flood zone maps, and even a tool that lets you publish listings on Facebook.
+It has features Realtors have been clamoring for years, like neighborhood search, school search, comps, hot sheets, flood zone maps, and even a tool that lets you publish listings on Facebook.

 Visit MLS Touch